lubuntu-team/manual/source/D/upgrading.rst

 Appendix D Upgrading from previous releases
 ********************************************

-We are proud to present the highly anticipated release of Lubuntu 18.10!
-This release comes with many changes, which will probably be overshadowed by the move to the LXQt desktop environment.
+With every release upgrade comes many changes across the entire landscape of packages.
 Naturally, an extremely large change like this can cause problems, so **we strongly recommend you back up your files**.
 Also, if your computer is one that runs on a battery (such as a laptop), please ensure that the power is connected, as it may take a while and unexpected power failures could be disastrous.

 There are two methods of upgrading Lubuntu releases.
 The first is using the update manager a graphical user interface.
 The second involves the command line and is useful for server upgrades.
 Unfortunately with main Ubuntu dropping 32-bit upgrades, 32-bit upgrades after Lubuntu 18.04 are not supported.